Moon presses Trump, Kim for breakthrough in nuclear talks

 Moon said at a forum in Singapore that Trump and Kim would "face the stern judgment of the international community" if their promises on denuclearization weren't kept.

-Follow-up talks between U.S. Secretary of State Mike Pompeo and North Korean senior officials have got off to a rocky start with Pyongyang accusing Washington of making "unilateral and gangster-like" demands.
+Follow-up talks between U.S. Secretary of State Mike Pompeo and North Korean senior officials had a rocky start with Pyongyang accusing Washington of making "unilateral and gangster-like" demands.

 Pyongyang for decades has been pushing a concept of "denuclearization" that bears no resemblance to the American definition, vowing to pursue nuclear development unless Washington removes its 28,500 troops from South Korea and the nuclear umbrella defending South Korea and Japan.

-Despite Kim's diplomatic onslaught in recent months, there are lingering doubts on whether he would ever agree to fully relinquish his nukes, which he may see as a stronger guarantee of survival than whatever security assurance the United States could offer.
+Despite Kim's diplomatic onslaught in recent months, doubts linger whether he would ever agree to fully relinquish his nukes, which he may see as a stronger guarantee of survival than whatever security assurance the United States could offer.

-Moon, who has met with Kim twice this year and lobbied hard for the summit between Trump and Kim, said he remains optimistic that Washington and Pyongyang would be able to strike a deal.
+Moon, who has met with Kim twice this year and lobbied hard for the summit between Trump and Kim, said he remains optimistic of a deal.

 "Both leaders have made a promise in front of the international community, so while there could be twists and turns during the working-level negotiations, I think the leaders ultimately will be able to keep their promise," Moon said.
 "If the leaders don't keep the promise they directly made in front of the international community, they would face the stern judgment of the international community."